-Welcome to North Dorset District Council's (the Council) final annual report on parking enforcement operations, which covers the year from 1st April 2018, to 31st March 2019.
+Welcome to West Dorset District Council's (the Council) last annual report on parking enforcement operations, which covers the year from 1st April 2018, to 31st March 2019.

-The Council, which has provided seventeen off-street car parks across North Dorset in the towns of Blandford, Gillingham, Shaftesbury and Sturminster Newton, will cease to exist on 31st March 2019, as will Dorset County Council, East Dorset District Council, Purbeck District Council, West Dorset District Council and Weymouth & Portland Borough Council.
+The Council, which has provided more than thirty off-street car parks for use by the public across West Dorset, will cease to exist on 31st March 2019, as will Dorset County Council, East Dorset District Council, North Dorset District Council, Purbeck District Council and Weymouth & Portland Borough Council.
 With effect from 1st April 2019 they will all be replaced by a single new unitary council, Dorset Council, which will deliver services throughout the whole of the areas previously administered by those aforementioned councils.
+The new council will have responsibility for both on and off-street parking matters across the whole of its new administrative area.